Dyuuz/ChatAPI/README.md

 How It Works:

-1. The user sends a POST request to the /api/chat/ endpoint with their message and token in the headers.
+1. The user sends a POST request to the /api/chat/ endpoint with their message and token.

 2. The server: